 Prepared and effective program staff is one of 12 elements of high-quality CTE, defined in ACTE’s comprehensive, research-based Quality CTE Program of Study Framework.
+This element addresses the qualifications and professional development of program of study staff, including secondary CTE teachers, postsecondary CTE faculty, administrators and other personnel.
 The following reports, articles, guides and toolkits can help programs of study develop and support effective CTE educators, administrators and staff.

 Preparation and Certification

 CTE Teacher Licensure Requirements: 50 States and District of Columbia

 Bonsu et. al, American Institutes for Research, June 2013

 This document provides state-by-state information on licensure policies for CTE teachers.

 Improving the Quality of Career and Technical Alternative Teacher Preparation